dlovans/dlovans/README.md

 ## 🚀 About Me

-I'm a slightly caffeinated web developer from Stockholm, Sweden, who occasionally convinces computers to do what I want.
-When I'm not fighting with CSS or talking to rubber ducks about my code, I'm exploring how to make AI do my job for me (don't tell my boss).
+I'm a web developer from Stockholm, Sweden, who occasionally convinces computers to do what I want.
+When I'm not fighting with CSS or talking to rubber ducks about my code, I'm exploring how to make AI do my job for me.

-My superpower is turning coffee into code while maintaining a straight face when clients ask for "minor changes" that require rebuilding the entire application.
+My superpower is turning ideas into code while maintaining a straight face when clients ask for "minor changes" that require rebuilding the entire application.
 I've been known to high-five my screen when tests pass on the first try.

 > "If at first you don't succeed, call it version 1.0"